crispyfalafel/COMMgroup4/docs/utilities/utilities.md

 ---

 One of the many helpful features of Zoom is screen sharing.
 Zoom allows users to share their screen to other participants in the call.
 This feature is useful for virtual presentations, collaborating online, and more.
+On this page you will learn how to:

+* start your own screen share
+* annotate on the presenter's screen
+* request remote control to take control of a presenter's screen

 ---